 Seizure of Aircraft for Forfeiture

-An aircraft might be seized for forfeiture if the seizing agency has probable cause that it was used to:
+An aircraft might be seized for forfeiture if the seizing agency has probable cause the aircraft did one of the following:

-• commit or facilitate a crime (such as drug trafficking); or
+- facilitated a crime (such as drug trafficking or money laundering);

-Most seizures for forfeiture, however, involve no such evidence.
-Instead, the most common reason for the seizure of an aircraft is a problem with the certificate of registration or tail identification number.
+Under state law, aircraft are seized for forfeiture because of problems with the certificate of registration or tail identification number.
 For example, Florida Statute 329.10 and Florida Statute 329.11 authorize the forfeiture of any aircraft with improper registration or tail identification numbers.

-In federal civil asset forfeiture cases, the complaint for forfeiture might allege the aircraft is subject to forfeiture to the United States pursuant to 49 U.S.C. § 46306(d) based on:
+The complaint for forfeiture might allege the aircraft is subject to forfeiture to the United States under 49 U.S.C. § 46306(d) based on the following:

 Attorney for Seizures of Aircraft in the United States